product-noob/product-noob.github.io/_posts/2020-02-02-Hello-World.md

 ---

-This is just the font setting for my blog, keeping it here for quick reference.
+This is just the typesetting for my blog, keeping it here for quick reference.
 You may ignore this.

 This is a sample text.